hltcoe/concrete-js/README.md

 makes it easy to use a shared set of data structures across multiple programming languages.

-**concrete-js** is designed to be used for visualization and annotation.
+**concrete-js** is designed for visualization and annotation.
 While it is *technically* possible to implement NLP algorithms in JavaScript, you should instead use [concrete-python](https://github.com/hltcoe/concrete-python) or [concrete-java](https://github.com/hltcoe/concrete-java).